A while back, I had a look at the Munsters in general. This time, I’m going to look at the Munster’s only cinematic

 The visual gags are honestly a lot better than many of the verbal jokes.
 The final race scene may be clichéd, but there’s I can’t fault the technical aspects of shooting editing and timing.
 And Lily gets to save the day twice, good for her.

 The usually enjoyable English comic actor Terry-Thomas is a bit hit-and-miss here.
 He has a very specific range in which he’s brilliant, and his British screenwriters were pretty good about keeping him inside that range.
 The writers on Munsters Go Home have him somewhere on the edge of his ability.
 For every time he raises a smile, he has another line which just embarrassing.

-The plot is pretty simple and clichéd, but I guess that’s not a criticism.
+The plot is pretty simple and clichéd, but I guess that’s not really a valid criticism.
 The plot exists merely to string gags off of so it doesn’t really matter.
 The writers’ attempts to recreate various English dialects is unintentionally, and their depiction of English country life is (I suspect) not well researched.

 In spite of being rather hit and miss, the movie has a certain charm.
 I don’t quite know how to describe it.
-The Munsters was never a particularly funny show, and the extended time and budget of a movie doesn’t help them much, but still there’s something just likeable about the Munsters.
+The Munsters was never a particularly funny show, and the extended time and budget of a movie doesn’t help them much.
+But still there’s something just likeable about the Munsters.
 Partly it’s the charm of the actors, but mostly it’s just the way the Munsters have no conception that anyone might think them unusual.
 It’s a weird sort of innocence.
 I don’t want to get into a whole ‘wasn’t TV better in the old days’ thing because for the most part it wasn’t.
 But I think it’s fair to say that innocence is not something you see a lot of on TV these days — and maybe that is a mistake.

 Next: what if the Munsters weren’t so innocent?